-Until going through census records, I never realized that my maternal great-grandfather had divorced his wife when my grandfather was about 10 years old.
+Until going through census records, I never realized that my maternal great-grandfather had divorced his wife when my grandfather was about 15 years old.
 My mother never talked about this unpleasant affair while she was living.
 Domestic violence against my great-grandmother undoubtedly led to divorce.
 I discovered this information from reading old articles in a Marshfield newspaper published in 1913-1914.

 My Paternal Grandfather Was a Twin

 While he was living, I never recalled my father telling me that grandpa had a twin brother.
-As a matter of fact, I never saw my grandpa's twin or heard him or my dad talk about this matter.
+I never saw my grandpa's twin or heard him or my dad talk about this matter.

 My Mother's Occupation Was that of Hooker?!

-Researching my ancestors has been interesting, exciting, and really challenging.
+Researching my ancestors has been interesting, exciting, and extremely challenging.
 I expect to find more unusual facts and stories as I get further into digging up my roots.

 © 2016 Paul Richard Kuehn